geocoder-php/Geocoder/src/Common/Readme.md

 The new repository architecture allows us to use a [git subtree split](www.subtreesplit.com) from geocoder-php/Geocoder to geocoder-php/php-common and to each provider.

-Version before 4.0 `willdurand/geocoder` will still work as usual, but with the new repository.
+Versions before 4.0 `willdurand/geocoder` will still work as usual, but with the new repository.

 ### Install